Plaza de San Juan de Dios

 The grand neoclassical ayuntamiento , built around 1800, dominates Plaza San Juan de Dios.

 On the seaward edge of the Barrio del Pópulo is Cádiz' Roman theatre.
 Though the theatre itself is closed for renovation works, you can...

 El Pay Pay

 In the Barrio del Pópulo, this 'cafe-theatre' runs a hugely varied arts program including drama, storytelling, stand-up comedy and live...

-One of Cádiz’ most decorated and long-standing restaurants, Atxuri fuses Basque and Andalucian influences and the result is a...
+One of Cádiz’ most long-standing restaurants, Atxuri fuses Basque and Andalucian influences into a refined range of flavours.
+As you’d...

 El Aljibe information